Constrained and Regularized Quantitative Ultrasound Parameter Estimation using ADMM: Introduction

 Several approaches have been proposed to estimate the mentioned parameters.
-Reference phantom model (RPM) is a well-known method used to cancel the system-dependant effects \cite{yao1990backscatter}.
-A reference phantom imaged by the same imaging setting was utilized to remove system-dependent effects.
-The RPM employs least squares optimization, leading to high variance in parameter estimation.
+Reference phantom method (RPM) is a well-known method used to cancel the system-dependent effects \cite{yao1990backscatter}.
 In \cite{vajihi2018low}, dynamic programming was introduced to account for the dependency between neighboring samples, incorporating regularization to mitigate variance.
-Another method, Analytical Globally Regularized Backscatter Quantitative Ultrasound (ALGEBRA), optimizes a penalty function with L2 norm regularization terms \cite{jafarpisheh2020analytic}.
-More recently, the Alternating Direction Method of Multipliers (ADMM) has been suggested to overcome the limitations of ALGEBRA, such as relying on the L2 norm for both attenuation and BSC, assigning equal importance to all frequencies, and reduced performance in the presence of specular reflectors \cite{jafarpisheh2023physics}.
-This work presents a modification to the ADMM solution to incorporate prior knowledge of the minimum value of the estimated parameters as a constraint in the optimization framework.
+Another method, Analytical Globally Regularized Backscatter Quantitative Ultrasound (ALGEBRA), estimates the parameters analytically.
+It optimizes a penalty function with L2-norm regularization terms \cite{jafarpisheh2020analytic}.
+Other cost-function–based approaches include Refs.~\cite{coila2017regularized,chahuara2020regularized,romero2020regularized}.
+More recently, the Alternating Direction Method of Multipliers (ADMM) has been suggested to overcome the limitations of solving the problem in ALGEBRA, such as relying on the L2 norm for both attenuation and BSC, assigning equal importance to all frequencies, and reduced performance in the presence of specular reflectors \cite{jafarpisheh2023physics}.
+This work presents a modification to the ADMM solution to incorporate prior knowledge of the minimum value of the estimated parameters as a constraint in the optimization framework to reduce artifacts when the observation is unreliable.
+The demo code is publicly available at \url{http://code.sonography.ai/}.